ReactiveX/RxJava/docs/What's-different-in-2.0.md

 Such errors are routed to the `RxJavaPlugins.onError` handler.
 This handler can be overridden with the method `RxJavaPlugins.setErrorHandler(Consumer<Throwable>)`.
 Without a specific handler, RxJava defaults to printing the `Throwable`'s stacktrace to the console and calls the current thread's uncaught exception handler.

 On desktop Java, this latter handler does nothing on an `ExecutorService` backed `Scheduler` and the application can keep running.
-However, Android is more strict and terminates the application in such uncaught exception cases.
+However, Android is stricter and terminates the application in such uncaught exception cases.

 If this behavior is desirable can be debated, but in any case, if you want to avoid such calls to the uncaught exception handler, the **final application** that uses RxJava 2 (directly or transitively) should set a no-op handler: